KyleDottin/Ensea_in_the_Shell/README.md

 The prompt dynamically updates and helps users debug commands and understand their outcomes.
 - **Command Execution Time Measurement**:
 Captures the start and end time of command execution and calculates and displays execution time in milliseconds in the prompt.
 This provides users with insights into command performance.
-- **Execution of Complex Commands (with Arguments)**:
-Parses the user input to extract the command and its arguments.
-This gives support to commands with multiple arguments, enhancing the shell’s usability.
-- **Redirection Handling**:
-The shell identifies redirection operators (<, >) in the user input and modifies the command execution accordingly.
-If a redirection operator is found, the shell adjusts the file descriptors using dup2() to either read from or write to the specified file.

 ### Example Commands:
 ```bash